Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Discussion

-To understand the excitation, we note that coherent phonons can be generated through three primary mechanisms: (i) impulsive stimulated Raman scattering (ISRS) \cite{yan_impulsive_1985,dhar_time-resolved_1994}, which is a non-resonant process involving excitation of higher energy states and Stokes scattering, (ii) displacive excitation of coherent phonons (DECP) \cite{zeiger_theory_1992}, which relies on resonant electronic excitations, or (iii) direct coupling of the THz electric pump field to the induced dipole moment of vibrational modes \cite{huber_coherent_2015,fu_coherent_2016}.
+To understand the excitation, we note that coherent phonons can be generated through three primary mechanisms: (i) impulsive stimulated Raman scattering (ISRS) \cite{yan_impulsive_1985,dhar_time-resolved_1994}, which is a non-resonant process involving excitation of higher energy states and Stokes scattering, (ii) displacive excitation of coherent phonons (DECP) \cite{zeiger_theory_1992}, which relies on resonant electronic excitations, or (iii) direct coupling of the THz electric pump field to the dipole moment of vibrational modes \cite{huber_coherent_2015,fu_coherent_2016}.
 The first two mechanisms require significantly larger-energy pump pulses (or unlikely multiple photon absorption \cite{maehrlein_terahertz_2017}) for any interband transitions than provided by our THz pulses, and can therefore be excluded.
-This indicates that direct field-dipole coupling drives the observed coherent phonon modes, which are well within the bandwidth of our THz pulse.

-Bulk 2H-\ch{MoTe2} is centrosymmetric, preventing direct phonon excitation through an electric field.
-However, at the surface, inversion symmetry is broken and the presence of the metallic tip leads to band bending and a surface dipole.
-This band bending can be further influenced by the applied bias voltage in the STM junction.
-Thus, we propose that the transient electric field of the THz pulse couples to the surface dipole and excites coherent phonons.
-After excitation, the detection of the phonon modes relies on conductance changes, which can be induced by both the in-plane $E^{2}_{2g}$ mode and the out-of-plane breathing $B^{2}_{2g}$ mode, as both influence the local density of states below the STM tip.
+This indicates that a direct coupling of the electric field to a dynamic charge distribution at the surface resonantly excites the phonons, which are well within the bandwidth of our THz pulse.
+Regardless of the excitation mechanism, the detection of the phonon modes relies on conductance changes, which can be induced by both the in-plane $E^{2}_{2g}$ mode and the out-of-plane breathing $B^{2}_{2g}$ mode, as both influence the local density of states below the STM tip.